Cahya Mata Sarawak: Corporate affairs

-The company's revenue reached RM 814.6 million (US$ 196.7 million) in December 2021.
+The company's revenue reached RM 814.6 million (US$196.7 million) in December 2021.
 In 2023, RAM Ratings (a rating agency established by the central bank of Malaysia) upgraded the company's outlook from stable to positive because of the phosphates manufacturing division due to open in mid-2023.

 Subsidiaries

 PPES Works (Sarawak) Sdn Bhd

-This company, a joint venture with the Sarawak Economic Development Corporation (SEDC), is a long-established and leading construction company in Sarawak, having built many iconic projects over the years.
-With its wealth of experience it continues to undertake a wide range of civil engineering, building and utility works (including dams, undersea pipe lay and other water-related works) as well as road construction and road maintenance.
+A joint venture with the Sarawak Economic Development Corporation (SEDC), a construction company in Sarawak has undertaken a wide range of civil engineering, building and utility works (including dams, undersea pipe lay and other water-related works) as well as road construction and road maintenance.
 It also holds a long-term concession from the Federal Government of Malaysia to maintain approximately 680 km of federal roads within Sarawak.

 CMSB via PPES Works (Sarawak) Sdn Bhd (PPESW) sets a joint venture (jv) with Bina Puri Sdn Bhd (BPSB) via an associate company, PPESW BPSB JV Sdn Bhd. its role is the main contractor for Sg Awik to Bintangor Junction in work package contract (WPC06).
 It is one of the 11 Pan Borneo highway work packages and the length of the highway is 64.48 km.

 PPESW BPSB JV Sdn Bhd is flanked together with Endaya TRC PK JV Sdn Bhd (WPC05; Batang Skrang to Sg.
 Awik) and HSL DMIA JV Sdn Bhd (WPC07; Bintangor Junction to Sg.
 Kua Bridge).